Early Care and Education

 Powerful, everyday actions that can change a child’s life

 Eat.
 Move.
-Talk! is an early learning toolkit – and teacher training – that offers practical strategies and resources for engaging children in small, everyday actions that grow into life-changing behaviors.
+Talk! offers useful strategies and resources to engage young children in small, everyday practices that lead to life-changing behaviors.

-Eat.
-Move.
-Talk! helps teachers see how important it is to model healthy eating, moving and talking with the young children in their care – and to encourage families to adopt these same behaviors at home.
+Throughout the training, educators learn the importance of modeling healthy eating, moving, and talking with young children in their care while encouraging families to adopt these same practices at home.

 Did you know?

 Early exposure to healthy foods, creative movement and exercise, and a rich range of words and conversations can change the arc of a child’s life.
 Children immersed in these powerful experiences in the first five years of life grow up more socially and academically engaged, more active and less-often overweight – or at risk for heart disease or Type 2 Diabetes – and more likely to graduate from high school.

 It takes a rich flow of many different types of words and sounds to prepare young children to read.

 In fact, the number and types of words a child hears before birth and beyond – through stories, conversation and songs – are the best predictor of reading proficiency by third grade, the age when children transition from “learning to read” to “reading to learn.”
 And being able to read fluently by the end of third grade is associated with more positive academic, health and economic outcomes in later life.

 “I have been doing this for 23 years now and sometimes find myself needing motivation.
 I did receive it in this class.
 I’ve been trying new recipes with my little ones, and we are making memories.
 I didn’t know how they would react when they saw we were using fresh spinach in our smoothies, but they drank it all!
 I have learned there are ways of getting veggies in our picky little eaters.”